-Since its founding over nine years ago, GWFA has provided public outreach and communications support for planning, design, construction, and post-construction of public transportation infrastructure projects.
+Since its founding over ten years ago, GWFA has provided public outreach and communications support for planning, design, construction, and post-construction of public transportation infrastructure projects.
 And we have assisted with developing messaging and event planning for a public utility agency’s commercial customer education program.

 We have conducted equity impact reviews of a government rates and fees study, and a public facility improvements project.